 Many people are increasingly sensitive to caffeine as they get older, and even the caffeine in chocolate may prevent a restful nights sleep.
 You may want to skip that chocolate snack before bedtime.

 I hope this information on foods that aid sleep help you get a better night’s rest.
-What works well for you?
+What foods help you sleep?
+What seems to hinder your ability to sleep?